AdamBromiley/kermit/basics/classical-ciphers/caesar-cipher/README.md

 The Caesar Cipher is the simplest of substitution ciphers: every letter in the plaintext is shifted by a fixed amount down the alphabet.
 Deciphering is simply done by performing the same shift but the other way down the alphabet.
 ROT13 is a special case where the shift amount is 13, meaning (because the basic alphabet has 26 letters) it is its own inverse.

 ## Features
-- Input via a file or standard input.
+- Input via a file or standard input
-- Easy usage with Linux I/O redirection.
+- Easy usage with Linux I/O redirection
 - Non-alphabetic characters are handled and passed unchanged to output.

 ## Dependencies